dragonflyoss/d7y.io/docs/getting-started/quick-start/kubernetes.md

 quick start Dragonfly journey.
 This experiment is quite easy and simplified.

-You can have a quick start following [Kubernetes-with-Dragonfly](../../setup/install/kubernetes.md).
+You can have a quick start following [Helm Charts](../../setup/install/helm-charts.md).
 We recommend to use `Containerd with CRI` and `CRI-O` client.

 This table describes some container runtimes version and documents.